Tokimorphling/Tokilake/README.md

 **Flow:**

-1.  **Setup:** Deploy PostgreSQL, Tokilake Server(s).
+1.  **Setup:** Deploy SQLite, Tokilake Server(s).
 On your private network(s), deploy LLM inference servers on your GPU machines.
 Deploy Tokiame Client(s) on a machine within each private network that can reach its local inference servers.
 2.  **Registration:** Each Tokiame client authenticates and connects out to a Tokilake server.
 It registers its `namespace` and the models available from the local inference servers it manages (details typically in Tokiame's local configuration like `model.toml`).
-This information is stored in PostgreSQL.
+This information is stored in SQLite.
 3.  **User Request:** User sends an OpenAI-compatible API request (e.g., for `my-lan-1:llama3`) to any Tokilake server.
 4.  **Routing & Inference:** Tokilake verifies the request, finds a suitable, connected Tokiame client (`my-lan-1`) that offers the model (`llama3`).
 The task is securely forwarded to that Tokiame client.
 Tokiame then makes a local API call to the relevant inference server (e.g., running Llama 3), gets the result, and sends it back through Tokilake to the user.